 Julijonas Urbonas is an artist, designer, researcher, engineer, lecturer, writer, Vice-Rector for Art at Vilnius Academy of Arts, and PhD student in Design Interactions at the Royal College of Art, London.

-Since childhood, he has worked in amusement park development.
-In 2004, he became the head of an amusement park in Klaipeda, Lithuania, and ran it for three years.
-Having worked in this field — as a designer and engineer but also in ways that are artistic and philosophical — he became fascinated by what in his research he is calling ‘gravitational aesthetics.’
-This experience is unavailable elsewhere, and he became intrigued by this under-developed topic.
-Since then the topic has been at the core of his creative life, from design/artistic work to scholarly articles.
-Most recently this interest has matured into his PhD research, in which a unique creative approach of gravitational design is being developed.
+Since childhood, I have worked in amusement park development.
+In 2004, I became the head of an amusement park in Klaipeda, Lithuania, and ran it for three years.
+Having worked in this field — also as a designer and engineer — I became fascinated by what in my research I am calling ‘gravitational aesthetics.’
+This experience is unavailable elsewhere, and I became intrigued by this under-developed topic.
+Since then the topic has been at the core of my creative practice and artistic research.

-His work has been exhibited internationally and received many awards, including the Award of Distinction in Interactive Art, Prix Ars Electronica 2010, one the most prestigious awards in media arts.
-His projects can be found in private and museum collections such as the permanent collection of the Centre for Art and Media Karlsruhe (ZKM).
+My work has been exhibited internationally and received many awards, including the Award of Distinction in Interactive Art, Prix Ars Electronica 2010, one the most prestigious awards in media arts.
+My projects can be found in private and museum collections such as the permanent collection of the Centre for Art and Media Karlsruhe (ZKM).